Antonio Salvarezza

-Antonio Salvarezza (Bosco Marengo, 14 May 1902 - Bosco Marengo, 24 July 1985) was an Italian tenor.
+Antonio Salvarezza (Bosco Marengo, Italy, 14 May 1902 – Bosco Marengo, 24 July 1985) was an Italian tenor.

 Biography

 The lyric tenor, noted for his voice "of full timbre with ease and strength in the higher register", studied singing with the maestro Filippo Florio.

 Florio made his debut on 6 April 1937 at the Teatro Municipal in Rio de Janeiro, as the Duke of Mantua in Rigoletto.
 During his career, he performed at many of world's important theaters, notably those in North and South America, 806 performances in total.